 8.2 Why Does California Skimp on Schools?

+But in context, California’s commitment to education funding is undistinguished.
 In the early ‘70’s, California committed between four and five percent of personal income (a common measure of funding effort relative to taxation capacity) to public K-12 education.
 This ratio fell in the late 1970s with passage of Proposition 13, and has never fully recovered.
-(It has almost certainly taken a major dive in the budget crunch of 2011, but it will be years before education statistics can tell us by how much.)
+(It almost certainly took a major dive in the budget crunch of 2011, but it will be years before education and economic statistics can tell us by how much.)
 Meanwhile, the mechanisms that fund California’s schools have changed utterly.

 Today, funding for California’s schools is determined almost entirely by legal mandates at the state level.
 It was not always so; until the late 1970’s, schools were funded by local property taxes, and the most basic function of a school board was to set the local property tax rate.
 Rates varied among districts, and receipts varied according to both the tax rate and the assessed value of homes and commercial properties being taxed.